 Federal Child Sexual Abuse Laws

 While there are federal statutes that provide severe penalties for sexual abuse of children, they apply only to abuses occurring on federal lands such as military bases, Native American territories, and other government-owned areas.
 However, when these laws apply, those accused of criminal misconduct can face severe punishment up to and including several years in federal prison.
-If you are facing federal child sex abuse charges, you can read more in the Department of Justice’s Citizen’s Guide to U.S. Federal Law on Child Sexual Abuse or contact us for more information.
+If you are facing federal child sex abuse charges, you can read more in the Department of Justice’s Citizen’s Guide to U.S. Federal Law on Child Sexual Abuse or contact our crimes against children defense lawyers for more information.

 State Child Sexual Abuse Laws

 As a result of the federal government’s jurisdictional limitations, most child sex abuse crimes are prosecuted under state law.
-In Texas, as in most other states, child sexual abuse is considered an extremely serious offense.
+In United States, as in most other states, child sexual abuse is considered an extremely serious offense.

 Texas law defines child sexual abuse as, “any sexual conduct harmful to a child’s mental, emotional, or physical welfare as well as failure to make a reasonable effort to prevent sexual conduct with a child.”
 Conduct that can lead to child sex abuse charges includes: